defano/pig-tutorial/README.md

 * A **bag** is an unordered collection of tuples notated with braces, like `{(a, b), (1, 2)}`.
 Analogus to a table in a database.
 * A **relation** is an outer bag.
 Given that bags can contain other bags (tuples can also contain other tuples) we call the outer-most bag the relation.
 Analogus to a database.

-Each collection type--bags and tuples--has a schema assocaited with it.
-A schema associates a type and alias ("name") with each element.
+Each collection type—bags and tuples—has a schema assocaited with it.
+A schema associates a type and an alias (name) with each element.
 Consider this example schema:

 ```
 results: {dates:tuple(start_year:int,end_year:int),ages:tuple(name:chararray,age:int)}